Best Class B Motorhomes with a Dry Bath

 Additionally, you will need to spend more time cleaning a dry bath than you would a wet bath.
 Since a wet bath gets wet everything, there is less of a need to clean it regularly.
 However, a dry bath needs regular cleaning just like a regular bathroom.

-Are Class B RVs with a Dry Bath Best for Full Time Living?
+Are Class B RVs with a Dry Bath Best for Full-Time Living?

-Yes, class B motorhomes with a dry bath are best for full time living.
+Yes, class B motorhomes with a dry bath are best for full-time living.
 Having a class B motorhome with a dry bath will make you feel more like you are living in a regular home.
-This will allow you transition into the RV lifestyle much easier.
-Although having a larger bathroom in the form of a dry bath will limit the size of other areas, it is much better overall.
-You will not need to spend time drying it out, and you can store things in your bathroom as well.
+This will allow you to transition into the RV lifestyle much easier.

 Additionally, class B motorhomes generally have the highest gas mileage.
 So, someone who is planning on traveling in their RV a lot will save a lot of money in a class B motorhome.